Aditi-Mhatre/connect4/README.md

 # Connect 4
-Connect 4 game in Python
+Connect 4 game with Python GUI

 How to Play: